run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/platform-administration/data-indexing/configuration.md

 # Configure Indexing Service

-CITSmart ESP uses Apache SOLR to index information in the search functionality of Knowledge Portal.
+CITSmart Platform uses Apache SOLR to index information in the search functionality of Knowledge Portal.

 ## What to do before